 On this morning’s walk, the squirrels didn’t disappoint, and there was a good turnout by my fuzzy friends.
 Perhaps they had a whiff of those fresh peanuts which were filled to the top of the Ziploc bag that I had fastened to my fanny back.
 It swung to and fro with each step I took.

 This one squirrel saw me from his vantage point and picked his way along the top of this blue metal bench.
 So, what is wrong with this picture?
 Isn’t it supposed to be the person that sits on the bench and tosses out peanuts to the hungry squirrels?
-This squirrel was wary at first – probably a newcomer to the Park, but, after a minute or so, he decided I was approachable and a peanut treat was worth the risk, so he inched closer to me.
+This squirrel was wary at first, but, after a minute or so, he decided I was approachable and a peanut treat was worth the risk, so he inched closer to me.
 He paused there, eyeballing me as if I might permit him to stay on his perch and perhaps feed him right there.
 I stepped closer to the Park bench and said “you are young; it is me who should be sitting on that bench and watching you pounding the pavement along the perimeter path and not the other way around!”

 He continued to eye me warily, then quickly hopped down after I spread some peanuts on the path for him.
 I guess he figured that he might as well humor his benefactor as there will be goodies galore if you just mind your manners.